HDAA Experience with Assessing Dental Services

 - Ability to compete more competitively with other dental practices.

 - Gaining experience and preparation for when the NSQHS Standards becomes mandatory for private dental practices.

-We welcome the opportunity to meet with you and discuss how HDAA can assist your service with assessment to the NSQHSS.
+We welcome the opportunity to discuss how HDAA can assist your service with assessment to the NSQHSS.

 Preparing for your NSQHSS assessment

 To support your assessment planning, HDAA will provide you with clear information and guidance in regard to the assessment process, evidence requirements and clarification of relevant time frames.

 The Key Features of Assessment for Certification

 An on site Assessment can also be conducted and involves a visit to your Head Office to review records and documents and to a sample of your sites/clinic locations, meeting with consumers who use your services, staff, management and Board (note, an on site assessment is required for public dental practices).

 Throughout the Assessment we work together with you to provide: